Fragile topology in line-graph lattices with two, three, or four gapped flat bands: From maximal Wyckoff position location type to real-space invariant

-\textbf{From maximal Wyckoff position location type to real-space invariant:} Real-space invariants (RSIs) are quantum numbers assigned to maximal Wyckoff positions and can be used to determine band topology.
+Real-space invariants (RSIs) are quantum numbers assigned to maximal Wyckoff positions and can be used to determine band topology.
 RSIs compute the local representation of an orbital at a Wyckoff position, which induces a set of bands in the Brillouin zone \cite{Song2020}.
 For a maximal Wyckoff position with point symmetry $C_s$, these eigenstates can have (single group) eigenvalues $e^{i2\pi k/s}$ for integer $k \in [0, 1, \dots s-1]$.
 Here we consider RSIs for two-dimensional point-group symmetries without spin-orbit coupling and with time-reversal symmetry (TRS).
-Due to TRS, there is a one-to-one correspondence between eigenstates with eigenvalue $e^{\pm i2\pi k/s}$, hence we only consider $k \leq \lfloor s/2 \rfloor$.
+Due to TRS, there is a one-to-one correspondence between eigenstates with eigenvalue $e^{\pm i2\pi k/s}$, and hence we only consider $k \leq \lfloor s/2 \rfloor$.
 The RSIs at maximal Wyckoff position $w$ are then equal to the difference in multiplicities $m^s_{w, k\neq 0}$ and $m^s_{w, k=0}$ of these eigenstates: $\delta^s_{w, k'} \equiv m^s_{w, k'} - m^s_{w, 0}$ for $k' \in [1, s/2]$.
 We note that these RSIs are can also be written using the point group irreducible representation (orbital) notation from the Bilbao Crystallographic Server \cite{Elcoro2017}, but avoid this notation here for simplicity.

 A real-space approach to determine the RSIs of a $C_s$ center is to consider local energy eigenfunctions $|\phi\rangle$ plus each of their $C_s$ images with a relative phase: